Shaping the future of medicine with innovative research

 O. John Semmes, PhD

-Dr. Semmes, Anthem Distinguished Professor for Cancer Research and Professor of Microbiology and Molecular Cell Biology, has led EVMS’ Leroy T. Canoles Jr. Cancer Research Center as its director since 2009.
+Dr. Semmes, the Anthem Distinguished Professor for Cancer Research, Associate Dean for Translational Research and Professor of Microbiology and Molecular Cell Biology, has led EVMS’ Leroy T. Canoles Jr. Cancer Research Center as its director since 2009.
 With nearly $900,000 in funding from the NIH’s National Cancer Institute, Dr. Semmes’ team identified a first-of-its-kind liquid-biopsy biomarker for detecting advanced prostate cancer in urine samples.
 He is an editorial board member for “Cancer Research,” a journal of the American Association for Cancer Research.
 Read more.